AG7GN/networking/hamwan-arden-home-README.md

 	- 13 host direct
 	- 29 host direct

-	This defines the number of devices you anticipate connecting to the LAN interface of your ARDEN router.
+	This defines the number of devices at your QTH you anticipate connecting to the LAN interface of your ARDEN router.
 It has nothing to do with your home network or the number of devices on that network.
 For most users, 5 or 13 is adequate.
 Change it if desired, then __Save Changes__ and __Reboot__.

 1. Once you're (back) into the AREDN router __Setup__ page, look at the LAN section again and note the __IP address__, the __Netmask__ and the __DHCP End__ number.